TOP

 • Since going public, the Corporation has been ranked among the top 5% of publicly listed companies by the TWSE Corporate Governance Evaluations for six consecutive years (from 2017 to 2022).

-• The Corporation participated in the "2020 13th TCSA Award" hosted by the Taiwan Institute for Sustainable Energy and received the "Top Ten Most Prestigious Sustainability Awards (Service Industry Category)" and the "Platinum Corporate Sustainability Report Award" in November 2020.
+• The Corporation participated in the "2023 16th TCSA Award" hosted by the Taiwan Institute for Sustainable Energy and received the "Top Ten Most Prestigious Sustainability Awards (Service Industry Category)" and the "Platinum Corporate Sustainability Report Award" in November 2023.

-• The Corporation was awarded first place in Outstanding Enterprises by the 18th National Brand Yushan Awards in October 2021.
+• The Corporation was awarded first place in Outstanding Enterprises by the 20th National Brand Yushan Awards in October 2023.

-• The Corporation's "Charter of the Corporate Governance & Nominating Committee" stipulates succession plans for Board of Director members.
+• The Corporation's "Charter of the Sustainable Development and Nominating Committee" stipulates succession plans for Board of Director members.
 In order to pass on the professionalism and experiences of our Board members, the Corporation has organized plans for director successors through a variety of appropriate methods and has placed a list of director candidates in our talent pool database; nominees are submitted to the Board for review when appropriate and serve as a reference for the Board to nominate director candidates.
 For more information, please refer to the "Succession Plan for Board of Director Members" page under "Board of Directors" sub-section in the "Corporate Governance" section of our corporate website.
 Additionally, the Corporation plans annual training courses for directors in accordance with changes in external and internal environmental conditions and development needs to enhance the professional knowledge of new and returning directors and strengthen Board capabilities.

 • The Corporation has also established succession plans for senior management in accordance with the "Succession Plan for Senior Management" passed by the 33rd meeting of the 8th Board on December 18, 2019, which is implemented through five stages (identification of key skills, availability of current talent, development of successors, evaluation of successors, and approval of management personnel), the purpose being to ensure sustainable management and growth, and establish a succession system for important management personnel to pass on the professionalism and experiences of important management personnel.
 In order to cultivate successors, the Corporation will conduct evaluations of management skills for all department managers, and will conduct management training courses once evaluations have concluded.
 Depending on availability of important management positions, operational goals, and organizational needs, these will be submitted to the Board for review following approval from the Chairman.
 For more information, please refer to the "Succession Plan for Senior Management" page under "Corporation Governance and Organizational Structure" sub-section in the "Corporate Governance" section of our corporate website.